About the course

 Whilst you are pursuing the MSt in Women’s Studies you are also encouraged to go to lectures and seminars organised by individual faculties, which might help you to frame your immediate or future projects.

-Many of the students who complete the MSt in Women's Studies proceed to doctoral degrees both at Oxford or at other universities.
+Many of the students who complete the MSt in Women's Studies proceed to doctoral degrees at Oxford and at other universities.
 Other graduate destinations include teaching, journalism, NGO work, and the civil service.

 Changes to the course